How to Calculate Employee Retention Rate and How It Differs from Turnover

-How Do I Calculate Employee Retention and What Does It Mean?
+How Do I Calculate Employee Retention Rate and What Does It Mean?

 To retain is to keep.
-Accordingly, employee retention answers the question “What percentage of our employees working here on Date 1 were still working here on Date 2?”
+Accordingly, the employee retention rate answers the question “What percentage of our employees working here on Date 1 were still working here on Date 2?”

 The basic formula for employee retention is the following: